eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 		* bundle sizes
 		* time to interactive, TTI
 		* time to first byte, TTFB
++ Experience with cloud APIs (e.g., a public cloud such as AWS, Azure, GCP or an advanced private cloud such as Google, Facebook)
++ AWS cloud services: EC2, EMR, RDS, Lambda, Redshift
++ Expertise with AWS services such as EC2, IAM, S3, etc.
 + skill set:
 	- BLAH.
 + skill set: